dchapyshev/aspia/README.txt

 Aspia Remote Desktop

 Remote desktop implementation (client and server) based on Google Protocol Buffers.
-The project uses code from WebRTC and Chromium Remoting.
+In the project partially uses code from WebRTC and Chromium Remoting.
 Also uses:
    - libvpx (Library for encoding and decoding vp8/vp9 video formats).
    - zlib-ng (Library for compressing and decompressing.
 Different from the original zlib presence of patches from Intel and Cloudflare for faster work on modern processors)
    - libglog (Logging library from Google)
+   - gflags (Command line arguments parsing)
    - libyuv (For image formats convertation)
    - WTL (For GUI in Windows)
    - RapidJSON (For storing configuration files to JSON format)